lmu-osc/Introduction-RStudio-Git-GitHub/SSH.md

 When working with a GitHub repository, you'll often need to identify yourself to GitHub using your username and password.
 There are several ways to secure this connection further.
 Establishing a secure connection is mandatory since August 2021.

 Today we will use **SSH Keys** to secure your identification to GitHub as this is a common way to secure connections, which you may encounter again in other contexts in the future.
-An SSH key is also an alternate way to identify yourself that doesn't require you to enter you username and password every time.

 SSH keys come in pairs, a public key that gets shared with services like GitHub, and a private key that is stored only on your computer.
 If the keys match, you're granted access.